Eager to get back into full production at the end of Second World War, AC rapidly launched their impressive but expensive 2-litre saloon.

-The AC 2 Liter went on to become to be a steady seller, despite the atmosphere of prevailing post-war austerity that typified the UK of the late Forties.
+The AC 2 Liter went on to become to be a consistent seller, even under the shadow of prevailing post-war austerity that typified the UK of the late Forties.

 While the 2-litre saloon kept AC in business after World War II, it became apparent to the company's management that there were niche markets to be exploited using more specific versions of the model.